adexfit/LearningReact/reactCourse.md

 + or <></>
 + The first syntax will always work but the second depends on your project setup.
 + you can import fragments and use the syntax below <Fragment></Fragment>

+## React portals
++ It helps us to port a component to a new location nomatter how deeply nested they are in our project.
++ You can define a div in the index.html with  an id.
+That is where we want to render our portal
++ Import ReactDOM from react
++ call the ReactDOM.createPortal()
++ The first argument for ReactDOM.createPortal() is the component we want to render and the second argument is where we want to render it.
++ When you specify the coponent to render, you also have to forward the props by specifying them.